use-ink/ink-docs/docs/cargo-contract/overview.md

 In order to build the contract just execute these commmands in the `flipper` folder:
 ```
-cargo contract build && cargo contract generate-metadata
+cargo contract build
 ```

-As a result you'll get a file `target/flipper.wasm` and `target/metadata.json`.
-Those need to be used when deploying the contract.
+As a result you'll get the file `target/flipper.contract`.
+It's a JSON which bundles the contract's metadata and its Wasm blob.
+This file needs to be used when deploying the contract.
+You additionally get the individual `target/flipper.wasm` and `target/metadata.json` in the folder as well.